[ About Lynx-Dev | Lynx-Dev Archives ]

 For information on how to use Lynx see the Lynx User's Guide, or the Lynx help files.

 Lynx was originally developed by Lou Montulli, Michael Grobe, and Charles Rezac.
 Garrett Blythe created DosLynx and later joined the Lynx effort as well.
 Following the departures of Lou and Garrett for positions at Netscape in the summer of 1994, Craig Lavender provided support services for Lynx, and Ravikumar Kolli for DosLynx.

-Lynx is maintained and supported by members of the Internet community coordinated via the lynx-dev mailing list.
+Currently Lynx is being maintained and supported by members of the Internet community coordinated via the lynx-dev mailing list.

-Lynx is derived from material copyrighted by the University of Kansas.
-However most of the release (and corresponding copyright) is the work of developers on the lynx-dev mailing list.
-It is distributed without restrictions on usage or redistribution under the GNU General Public License (Version 2).
+Lynx is copyrighted by the University of Kansas and is distributed without restrictions on usage or redistribution under the GNU General Public License.

 Lynx was built over an early version of the Common Code Library developed by the CERN WWW Project.
 That code is copyrighted by CERN.
 Lynx contains other sections of code that are copyrighted by other institutions or individuals.
 The Lynx copyright does not override or invalidate those copyrights.

 Thanks to Tim Berners-Lee and the other CERN World Wide Web wizards for the WWW client library code and all of their other work on the WWW project, NCSA and the Mosaic developers, and to everyone out in netland who has contributed to Lynx's development either directly (through comments or bug reports) or indirectly (through inspiration and development of other systems).